BhaalM/stuff/simple_nwnx_tutorial.md

     const auto creatureId = Services::Events::ExtractArgument<Types::ObjectID>(args); //Pop the creature ID

     //Check if OBJECT is valid.
-    //(almost) All the NWN script constants like OBJECT_INVALID are defined in the NWNXLib/API/Constants.hpp file if (creatureId == Constants::OBJECT_INVALID)
+    //All the NWN script constants like OBJECT_INVALID are defined in the NWNXLib/API/Constants.hpp file if (creatureId == Constants::OBJECT_INVALID)
     {
         // If it is not valid, send an error to the LOG